The best electric scooters are practical and fold into an easily-packable package. As a ‘last-mile solution’, there’s probably nothing better.

 The best electric scooters you can buy today

-The highlight here is the guaranteed IP65 water resistance, which, if you're planning on using your e-scooter in the UK, is a necessity, especially is you use it to commute in winter.
+Just like the original Pure Air Pro, the real highlight is, of course, the guaranteed IP65 water resistance, which, if you're planning on using your scooter in all seasons in the UK, is a necessity.

 Although Xiaomi might be better known for its affordable smartphones, the Mi 1S proves the company is equally adept at creating smart electric scooters.
 While the top speed isn't the highest out there (although, at 15mph / 25 km/h it's absolutely no slouch) this folding electric scooter has some of the best app connectivity features we've seen.